The Final House Rules 2018 Backyard Reveal just Happened

 And before you say I’m being mean about that Gremlin comment, I am absolutely certain I have been the Gremlin in someone else’s early twenties horror story.
 So, you know, circle of life.

-Jess and Jared got a Pizza Zone from Toadfish and Mandy
+A Pizza Zone from Toadfish and Mandy

 It has to be said that sauce bottles should never be used in styling.
 There’s nothing sexy about mustard.
 Nor do you need to put a piece of flat bread in a pizza oven to demonstrate that’s what it’s to be used for.
 That would be like revealing a new laundry and leaving dirty undies on the floor just to be sure the judges knew it was a laundry.